Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Computer Dissection .md

 CPU (Central Processing Unit) - This sends signals and controls other parts of the computer.
 We often compare clock rates, the CPU completes one basic task in a tick of the clock.
 Overclocking increases the number of ticks a second, it's designed that computers can easily complete most tasks within a tick, so decreasing the time shouldn't cause most tasks to fail.
 The computer in front has 200MHz clock speed (I think), a modern intel i7-3970X (very good 2018 CPU) has a 3.5GHz clock speed and iPhone X has 2.39GHz.

+We could demonstrate pipelining using a quick demo.
+Get some pieces of paper and some pens and get the children to line up in an 'assembly line'.
+Each child is responsible for drawing one stroke of e.g. a square which takes 4 children to be drawn.
+Without pipelining, allow the kids to start producing squares but the first child must wait for the entire square to be completed before they can start on the next one.
+With pipelining, the first child can continuously grab paper and draw the first stroke without waiting for the rest.
+Can then talk about how this increases throughput, the need for buffers and latches to balance producer/consumer inconsistencies, e.t.c.

 Fans - These cool down the components, they're an active cooling method as they require power.
 This computer had several plastic pieces to control where the fans cooled.
 Other active cooling methods include water cooling (and other fluids) which is more common in high end gaming PCs and commercial data centres and servers.
 With water their is added risk as water and computers don't mix well!
 However water is better at transporting heat than air.
 There is a red ended cable labelled 'F' which goes from the red pins on the motherboard to the fan and controls it's speed and provides power.
 The power supply has a built in fan, which connects to port J18 on the motherboard.